stronnag/mwptools/README.md

  * mwp : "A mission planner for the rest of us".
 Simple mission planning and monitoring;
  * pidedit : PID editor;
+ * switchedit : Transmitter switch editor;
  * mspsim : An MSP (MultiWii Serial Protocol) simulator.
-Used to develop the other components of the suite.
+Used to develop the other components of the suite;
+ * Tools to transform mwp log files to SQL, GPX and KML.

 ## Platforms and OS